 And these blessed truths concerning the Lord of Glory and the Glory of the Lord we need to hold ever before our hearts in these dreary days when darkest night is fast approaching.
 To walk worthy of the Lord, to be faithful to the Lord, to render true service, to be more like Him and show forth His excellencies, we but need one thing, to know Him better and to behold the Glory of the Lord.
-It is written "But we all, with open face beholding as in a glass the Glory of the Lord, are changed into the same image from glory to glory, even as by the Spirit of the Lord."
+It is written "But we all, with open face beholding as in a glass the Glory of the Lord."
 Guided by the Spirit we can look on the Lord of Glory and His Glory, mirrored in all parts of the Word of God.
 And then as we look on this wonderful person and His relation to us and ours to Him, as we behold His glory both moral and literal, in humiliation and exaltation, past, present and future, we are changed into the same image.
-Our path will be from Glory to Glory!
-And some day there will come that supreme moment when we shall be suddenly changed "in a moment, in the twinkling of an eye."
-Oh child of God see your need!
-It is Christ, the Lord of Glory set before your heart; all worldly mindedness, all insincerity, all discouragement, all unbelief, all unfaithfulness must flee when we follow on to know the Lord and daily behold "as in a glass the Glory of the Lord" (2Co 3:18).
+Our path will be from Glory to Glory to Glory set before your heart; all worldly mindedness, all insincerity, all discouragement, all unbelief, all unfaithfulness must flee when we follow on to know the Lord and daily behold "as in a glass the Glory of the Lord" (2Co_3:18).